zuozhenggh/learning-library/developer-library/microservices-with-converged-db/build-code-deploy-microservices/build-code-deploy-microservices.md

     <copy>unzip master.zip</copy>
     ```

-3. Set the value for MSDATAWORKSHOP_LOCATION and MSDATAWORKSHOPPROPERTIES_LOCATION in the shell
+3. Set the value for MSDATAWORKSHOP_LOCATION and source msdataworkshop.properties for the shell

        Open `.bashrc` file .